 Results from this study highlight the potential for including satellite-based drought indices in agricultural decision support systems (e.g. agricultural drought early warning systems, crop yield forecasting models or water resource management tools) complementing meteorological drought indices derived from precipitation grids.

 with Raúl López (INRA), Andrea Toreti and Mateo Zampieri (Joint Research Centre-European Commission).
-Work in progress.
+Submitted.

 The goal of this research project is to advance in describing the role of methods and indicators in the estimation of local level statistical crop models.
 A set of different meteorological and remote sensing drought indicators as explanatory factors of rainfed crop yields will be considered.
 The optimal level of spatial aggregation of weather and agricultural data will be explored.
 On top of classical regression techniques in predicting crop yields, recently proposed regularisation methods will also be explored.

 Meteorological variables (temperature, precipitation) from the UERRA-HARMONIE gridded dataset.